 Here's how you can meet minimum spending requirements to earn a new credit card welcome bonus.

-Ways to Meet Credit Card Minimum Spend (Without Paying Fees)
+Ways To Meet Credit Card Minimum Spend (Without Paying Fees)

 - Buy gift cards in advance for your upcoming expenses.
 Your supermarket, pharmacy, and other stores sell gift cards.
 You can purchase these now to use in the future, assuming you can afford to spend the money several months in advance.